evierosejo/EDA_Project/Writeup.md

 ## Data
 The dataset contains entry and exit register values for each turnstile in every subway station for three months from 00:00:00 on 05/29/2021 to 23:59:56 on 08/27/2021.
 A single turnstile is designated by a unique combination of values for C/A, Unit, and SCP.
-Each turnstile recieves six audits per day, normally every four hours.
+Each turnstile receives six audits per day, normally every four hours.
 The dataset contains information from 2,722,581 audits with 11 features.

 ## Algorithms